 For many people, weighted blankets have become a routine part of stress relief and healthy sleep habits.

-With the changes to all our lifestyles due to the pandemic, it seems that more people are experiencing anxiety and the resultant difficulty in sleeping.
+With the changes to all our lifestyles due to the pandemic, and now post-pandemic it seems that more people are experiencing anxiety and the resultant difficulty in sleeping.

 Research suggests weighted blankets may benefit people with anxiety, stress, insomnia and other conditions.

 They can provide comfort that helps relaxation, improve sleep and reduce panic attacks.

 What is a Weighted Blanket?